Category: London

 (Source: City Planning Solutions and Siv-ik Planning & Design, 2024)

-To bring cohesion to this sprawling community, several of the taller buildings will be connected by elevated pedestrian bridges, and a landscaped walking trail will wind along the old Spur Line and link three new urban parks.
+To bring cohesion to this sprawling community, several of the taller buildings will be connected by elevated pedestrian bridges, and a landscaped walking trail will wind along the old Spur Rail Line, linking three new urban parks.

 Alt=""